digitaldelinquent/homelab/README.md

     - [x] Install Podman
     - [x] Static IP
     - [x] Firewall Rules
-    - [ ] Setup a cron job that will automatically pull down changes and apply them to the system from gitlab.
 - [ ] Build a compose file to configure the services I use:
     - [x] Ngninx Proxy Manager
     - [x] Netbird